Growing older can mean growing stronger. We can still bear “fruit”–that which gives evidence of life and vitality. But how?

 What You Believe About God Makes a Difference

-As you look at the last part of these verses, I think a key to staying green and productive is that our faith and trust is in a God whom we believe is capable of nothing but good.
+As you look at the last part of these verses, I think a key to staying green and growing stronger is that our faith and trust is in a God whom we believe is capable of nothing but good.
 That means no matter what happens to us or those around us, no matter how huge the storms that have crashed through our lives or our world, we are holding on to Jesus, our Rock.
 And we know and believe that a just God will bring good out of everything in our lives (Romans 8:28).
 That attitude alone is sweet fruit in a world filled with negativism and attempts at self-preservation.
+And it’s becoming rare.

 Whether you’re 19, 39, 59, or 89, this promise is for you.
-Let God determine what it means to “flourish like a palm tree” and “bear fruit in old age.”
+Let God determine what it means to “flourish like a palm tree” and “produce fruit in old age.”
 Where, when, or how is His business.
-Not even old age diseases can steal the real “you” from God’s beautiful garden.
+Not even growing older can steal the real “you” from God’s beautiful garden.
 Your part is to trust and believe in a God who has “nothing but goodness in him.”
 That’s especially true about all His promises.

 My Prayer for You: